Richard Denman: Liberal party

 In December 1905 he was appointed as Private Secretary to Sydney Buxton the Postmaster General.

 Denman was elected to the House of Commons for Carlisle as a Liberal in January 1910.
 In February 1910, when Sydney Buxton was appointed President of the Board of Trade he appointed Denman as his Parliamentary Private Secretary.
 In 1911 he served as Chairmam of London Juvenile Advisory Committee.

 In 1914 when war broke out he joined the Union of Democratic Control, a pressure group of Liberal and Labour politicians who were critical of the Government's war policies.
 In 1917 he was appointed Parliamentary Private Secretary to Sir Herbert Fisher the President of the Board of Education and to Rowland Prothero the President of the Board of Agriculture and Fisheries in the Coalition government of Lloyd George.

 He held Carlisle until he stood down in 1918.
 He stood unsuccessfully in Newcastle upon Tyne West in 1922, and was defeated again when he stood in Carlisle at the 1923 general election.

 Labour party

 He joined the Labour Party in 1924 and was elected under that label for Leeds Central at the 1929 General Election.

-National Labour party
+National Labour

-In October 1931 when the Labour party split over support for a National Government, he followed Labour Prime Minister, Ramsay MacDonald into the National Labour party and was re-elected under this label at the 1931 and 1935 General Elections.
+In October 1931 when the Labour party split over support for a National Government, he followed Labour Prime Minister, Ramsay MacDonald into National Labour and was re-elected under this label at the 1931 and 1935 General Elections.
 He served as the Second Church Estates Commissioner between 1931 and 1943.
 He retired ahead of the 1945 General Election.

 In 1945, Denman was created a Baronet, of Staffield in the County of Cumberland.